rails/rails/guides/source/development_dependencies_install.md

 BUNDLE_BUILD__MYSQL2: "--with-ldflags=-L/usr/local/opt/openssl@1.1/lib --with-cppflags=-L/usr/local/opt/openssl@1.1/include"
 ```

-By setting these flags before installing Ruby and bundling Rails you should be able to get your local macOS development environment working.
+By setting these flags before installing Ruby and bundling Rails, you should be able to get your local macOS development environment working.

 #### Ubuntu